 X-rays are easily absorbed by high-density materials and penetrate low-density materials.
 Therefore, the difference in the X-ray dose absorbed by the breast allows for imaging of the internal tissues of the breast.
-Mammography is characterized by its ability to capture a wider range of images than ultrasonography and to detect finer calcification.
+A key advantage of mammography is its ability to image the entire breast, unlike ultrasonography which typically focuses on specific areas, and to detect tiny calcium deposits known as microcalcifications, which can be an early sign of cancer.

 An X-ray tube is used to generate the X-rays used in mammography, where electrons generated by heating a filament (cathode) are accelerated and collide with a metal (anode) such as tungsten or molybdenum.
 At this time, X-rays are generated.
-For this reason, X-ray tubes have a built-in high-voltage power supply for electron acceleration and a filament power supply for electron generation.
+Therefore, X-ray systems require a high-voltage power supply to accelerate the electrons and a separate filament power supply to generate them.
+These power supplies are critical components for the operation of the X-ray tube.

 Matsusada Precision offers a variety of high-voltage power supplies for X-ray tubes and those with built-in current sources for filament heating.